MicrosoftEdge/WebView2Feedback/specs/APIReview_CustomDownload.md

 There have been multiple requests by WebView Developers to be able to customize/control the download experience within WebView2.

 Some of the requests we've heard, and want to solve with this API are:
-- Developers want to be able to disable a download for the entire environment.
+- Developers want to be able to disable downloads for the entire environment.
-- Developers want to be able to disable downloads based on a per-case basis.
-(Content Type, User).
+- Developers want to be able to disable downloads on a per-case basis.
+For example, based on the content type, or user.
 - Developers want to have access to downloaded file’s metadata, and be able to prevent downloads based on this information.
    Ex.
 Dev wants to block downloads above 1GB.
 - Developers want to modify the download path.